 Welcome to the Wyoming National Guard Educational Assistance Plan

-WYNG Education Assistance applications for the Spring 2021 semester are now OPEN and are scheduled to be open from 1 December 2020 to 1 February 2021, based on legislative funding availability.
+WYNG Education Assistance applications for the Fall 2021 semester are CLOSED.
+Applications for the Spring 2022 semester are now OPEN and will be accepted from 1 December 2021 to 1 February 2022, based on legislative funding availability.

 If you need assistance, please contact Jenna Chapin at 307-777-8160 or firstname.lastname@example.org.

 PLEASE READ THE BULLETIN BOARD NOTES ON THE LOGIN PAGE FOR FURTHER INFORMATION

 You must complete an APPLICATION and EA Agreement for each term, attach your UNOFFICIAL transcript (unless you are a new student), and click on "SUBMIT" on the INDEX page!

 The Wyoming National Guard Educational Assistance Plan is an alternative to Federal Tuition Assistance at post-secondary institutions within the State of Wyoming.
 This program is a state funded plan for the Wyoming National Guard.

 All applications are sent to your unit for verification of good standing.
 After verification they will be downloaded for approval by the program Administrator.
 Changes to program, cumulative GPA, and eligibility will be reviewed before you and the school are notified of approval by email.

 The plan pays 100% resident rate tuition and mandatory fees (base fees applicable to all students) at state sponsored Community Colleges and the University of Wyoming.
 At a private institution within the state or an institution having an agreement with the DOD (Air University Associate to Baccalaureate Cooperative: AU-ABC), the plan pays the AVERAGE of UW and Community College full time tuition and fees per semester period.
 The amount changes each academic year.

 GO HERE for AU-ABC information and requirements.